Adaptive Leadership Certificate

 Program Expectations and Delivery

-- Hybrid delivery, with cohorts meeting at the on-post Education Center, UCCS main campus, UCCS Downtown and online
+- Hybrid delivery, with cohorts meeting at the Fort Carson Education Center, UCCS main campus, UCCS Downtown, and online

-- Four 3-credit hour courses taught in sequence with one course at a time
+- Four 3-credit hour courses taught in sequence - one course at a time

-- Each course is 8 weeks in duration, with the certificate completed in one academic year (9 months)
+- Each course is 8 weeks in duration, with the certificate completed in 9 months